- Sonja de Klerk, Head of Quality, Environment & Sustainability

 Irrespective of our certification status, we understand the undertakings made in our Environmental Policy are global commitments.
 We look beyond compliance to minimising our greenhouse gas emissions, energy and water consumption and our waste and to take everyone at Aurecon along on this journey.

-For most of our offices, we calculate the carbon footprint on a regular basis and communicate the results in the form of quarterly emission statements.
+For most of our offices, we calculate the carbon footprint on a regular basis and communicate the results.
 To have sound and accurate carbon emission data, we have our Scope 1 and Scope 2 emissions externally verified annually by an independent provider according to the Greenhouse Gas Protocol; with a high level review on our business travel related to Scope 3 emissions.
-We are currently developing real-time reporting systems for some of our larger offices and expect these to start going live during 2017.
+In March 2017, our New Zealand offices achieved certification to CEMARS (Certified Emissions Management and Reduction Scheme).
+This is a science-based evidence of our environmental achievements.
+We are the first engineering and infrastructure advisory company to achieve this certification in New Zealand.

 But how do we make Aurecon’s impact really big?
 The answer lies in our projects.
 This is where we can take our knowledge and skills to scale.
 As engineers and advisors, we can re-imagine the way things work.
 We can find better design solutions which will save our clients and our planet significant effluents and emissions.
 We can listen to project stakeholders and find solutions which maximise social value beyond the immediate technical solution.
 That’s why during our Financial Year 2016 we committed to feed environmental and social considerations into the planning of every project in our Aurecon Methodology.
 There is always a better way.
 We want to find it with our clients and stakeholders.